coreemu/core/trunk/doc/usage.rst

     # SSH from host to node n5 to run an X11 app
     ssh -X 172.16.0.5 xclock

+Note that the :file:`coresendmsg` utility can be used for a node to send messages to the CORE daemon running on the host (if the ``listenaddr = 0.0.0.0`` is set in the :file:`/etc/core/core.conf` file) to interact with the running emulation.
+For example, a node may move itself or other nodes, or change its icon based on some node state.

+Control Networks with Distributed
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. index:: distributed control network

+.. index:: control network distributed

+When a control network is defined for a distributed session, a control network bridge will be created on each of the slave servers, with GRE tunnels back to the master server's bridge.
+The slave control bridges are not assigned an address.
+From the host, any of the nodes (local or remote) can be accessed, just like the single server case.

+In some situations, remote emulated nodes need to communicate with the host on which they are running and not the master server.
+Multiple control network prefixes can be specified in the session option, separated by spaces.
+In this case, control network addresses are allocated from the first prefix on the master server.
+The remaining network prefixes are used for subsequent servers sorted by alphabetic host name.
+For example, if the control network option is set to "``172.16.1.0/24 172.16.2.0/24 192.168.0.0/16``" and the servers *core1*, *core2*, and *server1* are involved, the control network bridges will be assigned as follows: *core1* = ``172.16.1.254`` (assuming it is the master server), *core2* = ``172.16.2.254``, and *server1* = ``192.168.255.254``.
+Tunnels back to the master server will still be built, but it is up to the user to add appropriate routes if networking between control network prefixes is desired.
+The control network script may help with this.

+Control Network Script
+^^^^^^^^^^^^^^^^^^^^^^

+.. index:: control network scripts

+.. index:: controlnet_updown_script

+A control network script may be specified using the ``controlnet_updown_script`` option in the :file:`/etc/core/core.conf` file.
+This script will be run after the bridge has been built (and address assigned) with the first argument the name of the bridge, and the second argument the keyword "``startup``".
+The script will again be invoked prior to bridge removal with the second argument being the keyword "``shutdown``".

+Other Methods
+^^^^^^^^^^^^^

 .. index:: dummy interface

 .. index:: dummy0

 There are still other ways to connect a host with a node.
 The :ref:`RJ45_Tool`